Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 The 4000S will run for a little less time, but it can still operate for a while, just like the others.

 Verdict: The Duromax XP10000E simply runs longer than any other option.
 This means that you don’t need to check on it as much.
+We feel this is one of the best Duromax portable generators.

 But really, the runtimes aren’t exceptionally different between models.
 They all range from about 7 to 10 hours.
-Duromax XP12000EH is ideal at almost 9 hours runtime too.
+Duromax XP12000EH dual-fuel is ideal at almost 9 hours runtime too.

-You don’t want to overdo your generator, which is why safety is key.
-The 10000E includes a low oil shut-off option that will ensure that the generator stays in peak condition over time.
+You don’t want to overdo your portable generator, which is why safety is key.
+The 10000E includes a low oil shut-off option that will ensure that the portable generator stays in peak condition over time.
 This is especially helpful if you’re using it to power a construction site.

-The 4400E is another good option as a generator, but it doesn’t necessarily have the safety of more expensive options.
-It lacks the meters and gauges that some other models have that let you know when your oil levels are low, although it does still include the low-oil shutoff, as well as a manual recoil in case the electric push start fails.
+The 4400E is another good option as a portable generator, but it doesn’t necessarily have the safety of more expensive options.
+It lacks the meters and gauges that some other models have that let you know when your oil levels are low, although it does still include the low-oil shutoff, as well as a manual recoil in case the electric start fails.

 By contrast, the 4850EH does include that low-oil shutoff sensor to keep your unit in good shape over time, and so does the 12000EH, which also has an electric start to help you get going.